nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_EDIT_FORMS.md

 1. Code in the view will check for the hidden input field of `actual_method` and see if its value is "EDIT".
 1. The view will then query the database for the single record to be edited.
 1. The server will return a template, with the single resource object in its context.
-1. The template will populate the `value` attribute of all of the input field with their corresponding value from the context's resource object.
+1. The template will populate the `value` attribute of all of the input fields with their corresponding value from the context's resource object.
 1. Once the user has changed the values, and clicks the Update button, the form will be submitted to the detail view for the resource.
 1. The view will then check for the `actual_method` field again, and see if its value is "PUT".
 1. Then the view will perform an UPDATE statement in the database, and then redirect the user back to the detail view.

+This is a difficult signal flow to visualize, and takes months _(sometimes years)_ of practice before it feels comfortable.
+You won't get it right the first, second, third, or fourth time you try it.
+Maybe on the 15th time.

 Let's start.